franztapiac/3dphoto/franz_hsa/README.md

 ## <u>HSA calculation</u>

-Within this folder, there are 3 scripts:
+Within this folder, there are 3 scripts, and one Excel file:

 ### 1. ``create_reduced_landmark_ref.py``